 Ready to nail your email marketing strategy?
 Here are the top 10 hottest email marketing trends blowing up our inboxes right now.

-The uncertainty of 2020 impacted almost every industry and discipline across the world – and email marketing wasn’t exempt.
+The uncertainty of the global pandemic has impacted almost every industry and discipline across the world – and email marketing wasn’t exempt.
 Throughout the global pandemic, many brands shifted their strategies to digitally connect and communicate with their communities.
 As a result, email marketing got an unexpected boost and new email trends & templates began to emerge.

 Alongside social media, email has become a go-to communication and marketing channel for businesses looking to engage with customers who they may have ordinarily – outside of lockdown – interacted with face-to-face.
 As a result, the amount of emails sent out globally increased by 45% year on year.
 And now, in 2021, email marketers are sending 27% more emails than they did pre-pandemic.

 While email has always been an important part of digital marketing, it is now considered mission critical… so if you’re not doing it, you 100% should be!
 This popularity of email marketing has spurred on the emergence of some exciting new email marketing trends – presenting the perfect opportunity for marketers to revamp and realign their email marketing strategies.

 If you’re looking to optimize your email marketing campaigns or email design, you can access all the digital creative assets you need with a single subscription to Envato Elements.
 From mobile optimization and accessibility to eye-catching animated elements, everything you need to create super effective and clickable email campaigns is right at your fingertips.

 Ready to nail your email marketing strategy?
 From newsletters and plain-text emails to social integration and hyper-personalization, here are the top 10 hottest email marketing trends blowing up our inboxes in 2022…